harsha-simhadri/big-ann-benchmarks/t1_t2/README.md

 * For each dataset you are participating in, add to [algos.yaml](../algos.yaml)
   * 1 index build configuration
   * 10 search configuration
+* Add an entry to [CI test list](../.github/workflows/benchmarks.yml) for the random-xs dataset, and for the random-range-xs dataset if your algorithm supports range search.
+We can start working with larger datasets once these tests pass.
 * An URL to download any prebuilt indices placed in `algos.yaml`. **This is optional, but strongly encourages.** This would help us evaluate faster, although we would build your index to verify the time limit.
 Please see `faiss_t1.py` and `diskann-t2.py` for examples.
 If you are unable to host the index on your own Azure blob storage, please let us know and we can arrange to have it copied to organizer's account.

 We will run early PRs on organizer's machines to the extent possible and provide any feedback necessary.